nanochemphys/ase-ovito/README.md

 Script converts the REVCON file created in the DL_POLY molecular modeling software package to the xyz format.
 The output file is written as cluster.xyz

 5. surface_ovito.py
-Surface_ovito.py is used to search for surface atoms of cluster using the Alpha-shape method with probe sphere radius equal to 4 and smoothing level equal to 8 integrated into the OVITO program.
+Surface_ovito.py is used to search for surface atoms of cluster using the Alpha-shape method with probe sphere radius equal to 3.1 integrated into the OVITO program.
 The script processes the file name_of_input.xyz with the atomic structure of the cluster and creates two output files clus-ter_tags.xyz with all the atoms of the cluster being processed, containing an additional column of tags, where 1 is an atom on the cluster surface, 0 is an atom in the volume of the cluster, and cluster_surf.xyz containing only surface atoms.

 6. dos_zone.py
 The script calculates the characteristics of the density of states of atoms, center, width and population based on DOS data.